 I have tended my own garden for the past 15 years.
 I have 6 raised beds, 3 pollinator gardens, a dozen containers and a hobby greenhouse where I grow chard, tomatoes, peppers, cucumbers, spinach, beans, corn, herbs and lots of flowers.
 Gardening is often the first thing I think about when I open my eyes each morning, especially during the spring and summer months.
 I get excited to see what surprises await me in the garden – like a new seedling emerging through the soil or a beautiful butterfly flittering amongst my flowers.

 A garden is a great teacher, so you’ll rarely find me in a garden without my camera close by to capture its lessons.
-These are the photos that I share so other gardeners will know what they can expect to see in their own gardens.
-I believe a picture is worth a thousand words, especially when you are new to gardening or growing something new.
-That idea is the inspiration for plant + shoot, a photoblog created for urban gardeners.
+These are the photos that I share so others can see how things grow and be inspired to connect with nature as often as possible.

 About plant + shoot

 plant + shoot is a creative space which allows me to combine two passions, gardening and photography, into one.
 When it comes to gardening, I believe a picture is worth a thousand words, especially if you are new to gardening or growing something new.
 Photography is a great way to capture what you’ve planted, when and where you planted it, along with the joy and frustration one experiences as a gardener.

 Feel free to browse around and leave a comment to let me know you were here!